Why is Xanax a Controlled Substance?

 What Is a Controlled Substance?

-A controlled substance is a drug or other substance subject to strict government regulations because of its potential for misuse or addiction.
+According to a study by Hernando J. Aro published in the National Library of Medicine, A controlled substance is a drug or other substance subject to strict government regulations because of its potential for misuse or addiction.
 These regulations encompass various aspects such as production, usage, handling, storage, and distribution.
 The list of controlled substances includes opioids, stimulants, hallucinogens, anabolic steroids, and depressants.

 The Controlled Substances Act of 1970 was established to combat the illegal drug trade, unauthorized possession of narcotics, and the manufacturing of counterfeit drugs.
 While many controlled substances possess medical benefits and are legally prescribed, their usage without proper prescriptions is deemed illegal.
-The classification of controlled substances is divided into schedules.
-Xanax is a Schedule IV controlled substance.
-Some other Schedule IV drugs include:

 - Carisoprodol (Soma)